rbaeschlin/FEWD-Project-1/README.md

  Purpose:

- Build a mobile first approach portfolio website that is responsive with multiple media query breakpoints.
-I was given 3 mockups on how it should look at the different breakpoints and then coded it from scratch.
+ Use basic HTML and CSS to customize a pre-configured portfolio layout with new images, content, and custom styling.

  Languages: